 You'll need a valid, unique email addressto receive notification of the following:

 - If you've been admitted to Foothill College

 - Your confirmation of enrollment for each quarter

 - If a seat in a waitlisted class has opened up, you'll be notified by email.

 You will not receive this information by postal mail.
 Also, the Schedule of Classes is no longer printed and available in the Bookstore.
 You can find the class schedule information online on at foothill.edu/schedule/ and inside MyPortal if you are a Foothill student.

-How can I get an email address if I don't have a computer?
+How can I get my email messages if I don't have a computer?

 If you don't have a computer, borrow a friend's, go to your local library, or use one at any of these campus locations:

 See campus map for locations.

 Also you may be eligible to request a refurbised computer.
 Learn more about the Foothill-De Anza computer scholarship program.